How Many Terms Are in an Expression? Understanding Mathematical Expressions and Their Components

 Q: Can a term contain both numbers and variables?

 - A: Yes, terms are typically combinations of numbers and variables.
-For example, 5x² is a single term.
+Here's one way to look at it: 5x² is a single term.

 Conclusion: Mastering Term Identification